lebe-dev/pw/README.md

 # PW

-PW is a project for sharing secrets.
+PW is a project for sharing secrets (any confidential information).

 ![Screenshot of PW application for sharing secrets](pw-screenshot.png)